rdiankov/emacs-config/README.rst

 Stuff I've gathered over the many years of using emacs.
 A lot of the 3rd party scripts are directly copied in order to save users from hunting this across the net.

 Assuming thiis cloned to ~/rdiankov-emacs-config, execute the following to setup in system:

 Ubuntu:

 .. code-block::

+  sudo add-apt-repository ppa:cassou/emacs
+  sudo apt-get update
-  sudo apt-get install python-mode pymacs
+  sudo apt-get install emacs-snapshot emacs-snapshot-el # emacs 24.1 sudo apt-get install emacs-snapshot-lucid # optional sudo apt-get install --no-install-recommends python-mode pymacs xfonts-75dpi

 All: